 The goal of the Florida Water Management Inventory (FLWMI) is to provide an up-to-date centralized geographic data map for developed properties with a drinking water source (public water or private domestic well) and wastewater treatment method (central sewer or onsite septic).

 The Florida Department of Environmental Protection collects specific information for wastewater treatment facilities and public water systems.
 They do not collect any information on the properties served by those facilities.
 Private domestic wells and onsite septic systems are permitted by different agencies across the state.
 We collect and synthesize this information for the entire state.
-FLWMI allows public and private parties to access data that is timely and efficient.
+FLWMI allows public and private parties to access data not found elsewhere.
 This increases effectiveness in areas of disaster preparedness, real estate investment, county planning, and locating wells near environmental health hazards.
-Florida has a very comprehensive online map, along with data available for download.
+Florida has a comprehensive online map, along with data available for download.

 Maps and Data

 All completed maps and data are available for public use from the FTP site.
 We also have an interactive online map available for viewing.

 Personal information is NOT collected as part of the project, and any personal information is stripped from the data should it be provided by one of our partners or stakeholders.

 Click on county name to see county specific information.

 - Shared data enhances customer service, permitting, development review, and planning activities for state agencies, local government, utilities, citizens, and other interested parties